F5OEO/rpitx/README.md

 **rpitx** is a radio transmitter for Raspberry Pi (B, B+, PI2, PI3 and PI zero) that transmits RF directly to GPIO.
 It can handle frequencies from 5 KHz up to 500 MHz.

+Before you transmit, know your laws. **rpitx** has not been tested for compliance with regulations governing transmission of radio signals.
+You are responsible for using your **rpitx** legally.

 _Created by Evariste Courjaud F5OEO.
 Code is GPL_

 # Installation